Lost at Windy Corner: Lessons From Denali On Goals and Risks

 Windy Corner on Denali has claimed lives, fingers, and toes.
 What would make someone brave lethal weather, crevasses, and slick ice to attempt to summit North America’s highest mountain?
 Denali has claimed over one hundred lives.
 It seems like the place for risky adrenaline seekers.

 In “Lost at Windy Corner”, the author shares the lessons Denali teaches on managing goals and risks.
 Everyone takes chances at some time in their lives, even if it’s driving down the highway.
-Becoming a risk manager rather than a risk taker is what will keep you alive during difficult times.
+Becoming a risk manager rather than a risk-taker is what will keep you alive during difficult times.

 Experience the cold, solitude, and uncertainty of life on high mountains.
 Apply the message, build resilience, and overcome adversities in your life.

-I am probably the least likely person to become an explorer or to brave extreme climactic conditions so I wasn’t sure I was going to enjoy Aaron Linsdau’s fascinating account of man against mountain.
+I am probably the least likely person to become an explorer or to brave extreme climatic conditions so I wasn’t sure I was going to enjoy Aaron Linsdau’s fascinating account of man against mountain.
 I actually found it difficult to put “Lost at Windy Corner” down.

 For a start, I had no idea what was involved in climbing a mountain, particularly one upon which you could be either baked or frozen during 24 hours and on which one wrong foot could see you plunge into the abyss.